Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Related work

-\paragraph{Hard-Constraint Diffusion via Modified Dynamics} Several works impose constraints by \emph{changing the diffusion dynamics} so that the support is restricted by construction.
-Riemannian diffusion models and flow matching models move the noising and denoising processes to a target manifold, enabling sampling on spheres, tori, hyperboloids, and matrix groups but requiring smooth geometry and geometric operators \cite{de2022riemannian,huang2022riemannian,chenflow}. \citet{fishmandiffusion, fishman2023metropolis, lou_reflected_2023} propose to use noising processes that are constrained within convex sets defined by inequality constraints. while \citep{liu_mirror_2023} tackle the problem by learning standard diffusion models in a dual space created using a mirror map. \emph{Star-shaped DDPMs} tailor noise to exponential-family distributions suited to constrained manifolds \cite{okhotin2023star}.
-These methods provide hard constraints but are typically specialized to particular geometries or constraint classes.\looseness-2
+\paragraph{Hard-constraint diffusion via modified dynamics} Several works impose constraints by \emph{changing the diffusion dynamics} so that the support is restricted by construction.
+Riemannian diffusion and flow matching models move the noising and denoising processes to a target manifold, enabling sampling on spheres, tori, hyperboloids, and matrix groups but requiring smooth geometry and geometric operators \citep{de2022riemannian,huang2022riemannian,chenflow}. \citet{fishmandiffusion, fishman2023metropolis, lou_reflected_2023} propose noising processes that are constrained within convex sets defined by inequality constraints, while \citet{liu_mirror_2023} propose learning standard diffusion models in a dual space created using a mirror map.
+These methods provide hard constraints but are typically specialized to particular geometries or constraint classes.

-\paragraph{Optimizing Samples to Match with Constraints} \citet{benhamu_dflow} generate samples with constraints by optimizing a source point in the noisy latent space such that the generative ODE solution matches with the constraint. \citet{tang2024tuning} instead optimize the noise injected during the stochastic sampling process. \citet{pooledreamfusion} generate samples by directly optimizing the target image within a constrained space (e.g., images parameterized by a neural radiance field \citep{mildenhall2021nerf}), while minimizing the diffusion loss for the image. \citet{wang2023prolificdreamer} extends the method with a particle-based variational framework.
-In a similar manner, \citet{mardanivariational} formulate the sampling process as a optimizing a variational inference distribution on the clean samples. \looseness-2
+\paragraph{Optimizing samples to match with constraints} \citet{benhamu_dflow} generate samples with constraints by optimizing a source point in the noisy latent space such that the generative ODE solution matches with the constraint. \citet{tang2024tuning} instead optimize the noise injected during the stochastic sampling process. \citet{pooledreamfusion} generate samples by directly optimizing the target image within a constrained space, while minimizing the diffusion loss for the image. \citet{wang2023prolificdreamer} extend the method with a particle-based variational framework.
+In a similar manner, \citet{mardanivariational} formulate the sampling process as optimizing a variational inference distribution on the clean samples. \looseness-2

-\paragraph{Distributional Constraints} \citet{khalafi2024constrained} formulate a distributional constrained generation task with the constraint that the generative distribution should have a KL divergence below a threshold to a set of auxiliary distributions $q^i$. \citet{khalaficomposition} extend the idea to compositional generation.